CMU-17313Q/CMU-17313Q.github.io/docs/projects/P4/index.md

 1. **Evaluating** the pre-trained model's performance and fairness
 2. **Writing a report** on the evaluation of the model
 3. **Provide a decision** on whether the model should be used in production

 ## Deliverables and Deadlines
 There are two (2) deadlines for this project.
 This project is worth a total of 180 points.

-**Checkpoint Deliverables** – 80 points - due Tuesday, April 4th, 11:59pm
+**Checkpoint Deliverables** – 80 points - due Monday, November 5th, 11:59pm

 - [Architectural Design Document (60 pts)](#architectural-design-document-60-points)
 - [Jupyter Notebook Setup (20 pts)](#jupyter-notebook-setup-20-points)

-**Final Deliverables** – 100 points - due Tuesday, April 11th, 11:59pm
+**Final Deliverables** – 100 points - due Monday, November 12th, 11:59pm

 - [Feature Integration Implementation (60 pts)](#feature-integration-implementation-60-points)
 - [Evaluation Report (40 pts)](#evaluation-report-40-points)